Fertility Out Loud | Before Your First Clinic Visit

 Have your spouse, partner, or loved one with you.

-Have your partner get a semen analysis.
+Have your male partner get a semen analysis.

 Most REs will want to see the results of a semen analysis before they can discuss treatment options.
 You can either bring the results with you or have them sent directly from the lab.
 Your OB/GYN can recommend where to get this test.
+Know that if male factor infertility is a factor, there are treatment options specifically to support this, such as IVF with ICSI (intracytoplasmic sperm injection).

-Send your medical records from
+Send your medical records from your OB/GYN.

 Have your ovulation tracking information ready.

-If you’ve been tracking your cycle on a phone app, cycle predictor kit, or with basal body temperature charts, have these with you.
+If you’ve been tracking your menstrual cycle on a phone app, cycle predictor kit, or with basal body temperature charts, have these with you.

 Fertility Out Loud